Morning, Thursday, 13th February 2020

-This timely seminar will consider the way forward for open research data (ORD) in the UK.
+This conference will consider the way forward for open research data (ORD) in the UK.

-Discussion will focus on issues and next steps for making data that is FAIR - findable, accessible, interoperable and reusable - a reality in the UK.
+Discussion will focus on progress, outstanding issues and next steps in the UK for data that is FAIR - findable, accessible, interoperable and reusable.

-It follows the publication of the Open Research Data Task Force’s final report - Realising the potential - which built upon the principles of the Concordat on Open Research Data and set out recommendations including:
+It takes place in the context of the Open Research Data Task Force’s final report - Realising the potential - which built upon the principles of the Concordat on Open Research Data and set out recommendations in the areas of:

-- A stronger system of incentives for researchers to create and use open data;
+- Incentives - a stronger system to encourage researchers to create and use open data;

-- Clarification of expectations around data storage from stakeholders including funders, research organisations, learned societies and publishers; and
+- Data storage - clarification of expectations from stakeholders including funders, research organisations, learned societies and publishers; and